 Due to the ever-rising rarity of most pre-1933 US gold coins, their availability at JM Bullion can best be described as limited.
 Because these coins have been out of production for more than 80 years now, there is by no means a steady stream of them and, more often than not, when they’re sold out they’re sold out.
 Add this extreme rarity to the inordinately high demand for these coins and you have just given yourself as good of a reason as ever to get your hands on pre-1933 gold coins.

 As is always the case, all of our certified coins will ship in their protective plastic slabs while all other raw coins will be protected by a vinyl coin flip and safely secured for shipping.
-All packages will be dispatched free of charge and will be fully insured as to protect against the unlikely occurrence of damage or loss.
+All purchases over $199 will be dispatched free of charge and will be fully insured to protect against the unlikely occurrence of damage or loss.

 We encourage JM Bullion customers to contact us with questions about Pre-33 US Gold Coins at 800-276-6508.
 You can also connect with us online using our live chat and email address features.
 For questions about payment options, we recommend reading our Payment Methods FAQ for quick answers to common questions.
 You can reach out to us for further clarification on any payment-related inquiries.